TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 ### Objects as machines

-Sometimes, you may want to create objects that embody complex concepts rather actual, physical items - similar to the RPS game above.
-Objects can be used to represent almost anything you can think of, and it's impossible to give a comprehensive list of examples.
-However, a few examples might be:
+As we've just seen, we can use objects to represent not just physical things but conceptual things too, such as the game of Rock Paper Scissors.
+Objects can be used to represent almost anything you can think of.
+It'll be impossible to give a comprehensive list of examples, but some uses include:

-- An object that manages other objects, such as an "inventory" object that contains a list of items, and actions that can be done with those items.
+- An object that manages other objects, such as an "inventory" object that contains item objects in an array, and methods that can be done to interact with that array of items
-- An object that can listen for events that happen, and respond appropriately (think of `.addEventListener` on DOM elements)
+- An object that can listen for events that happen and respond appropriately (think of `.addEventListener` on DOM elements)
-- A "Debt" object that keeps track of a debt owed, how much has been paid, and how much of the debt is remaining.
+- An object that manages all things relating to the DOM, by setting event listeners that call other objects' methods, and displaying data from other objects on the web page.

-You may have trouble figuring out what public interface of these objects might contain at first.
-These sorts of things come with experience, and concepts taught in later lessons can help as well.
-One way you might conceptualize these objects, though, might be to imagine them as little 'machines' you're making out of code.
+You may have trouble figuring out what these kinds of objects might contain at first, but these things come with experience, especially with later learning.
+One way you might conceptualize these objects though, might be to imagine them as little "machines" you're making out of code.

-The properties of the machine could be thought of displays that might show information such as:
+The properties of the machine could be thought as if they were displays that might show information such as:

-- A list of the items you've collected, the total amount of items you can carry, and how much you're currently carrying
+- A list of the items you've collected and the maximum number of items you can carry
 - A list of functions that are listening for an event
-- The person who owes a particular debt, and the original amount owed.
+- The DOM elements for the buttons for interaction, and elements for displaying data

 The methods of your machine might be akin to buttons and such that make the machinde *do* a specific thing, such as:

-- Remove an item you own from a list, add a new item, upgrade an item, craft a new item
+- Remove an item you own from a list and add new items
-- Fire all the functions that are listening to a 'click' event, or add a new function to listen to the 'click' event
+- Fire all the functions that are listening to a "click" event, or add a new function to listen to the "click" event
-- Pay an amount of money towards a debt, and determine how much more money is owed on a debt
+- Read data from somewhere else and set the `.textContent` of certain DOM elements

-Again, objects can be used to represent almost anything you can think of, the limit is your imagination!
+Again, objects can be used to represent almost anything you can think of.
+The limit is your imagination!

 ### Assignment